 A: Approval of certain matters required for the Distribution is being sought from the holders of Tyco common shares at a special general meeting of Tyco shareholders.
 In conjunction with the shareholder approval of the Distribution, Tyco shareholders will also be asked to approve the ADT Distribution, but approval of the ADT Distribution is not a condition to the Distribution.
 In connection with the special general meeting, the Tyco Proxy Statement is being distributed to Tyco's shareholders.
-The Tyco Proxy Statement contains a proxy, the procedures for voting your Tyco shares and other details regarding the special general meeting being called to approve certain matters required for the Distribution, no action will be required of Tyco shareholders to receive Tyco Flow Control shares, which means that (1) you will not be required to pay for the Tyco Flow Control shares in order to receive Tyco Flow Control shares, or to take any other action in connection with the spin-off.
+The Tyco Proxy Statement contains a proxy, the procedures for voting your Tyco shares and other details regarding the special general meeting being called to approve certain matters required for the Distribution.
+As a result, this Prospectus does not contain a proxy.
+Other than shareholder approval of the Distribution, no action will be required of Tyco shareholders to receive Tyco Flow Control shares, which means that (1) you will not be required to pay for the Tyco Flow Control shares that you receive in the Distribution, and (2) you do not need to surrender or exchange any Tyco common shares in order to receive Tyco Flow Control shares, or to take any other action in connection with the spin-off.